Famous (film)

 Famous is an upcoming American thriller film directed by Jody Hill and written by Chad Hodge, based on the 2010 novel by Blake Crouch.
 It stars Zac Efron, Phoebe Dynevor, Nicholas Braun, Debby Ryan, Cory Michael Smith, and Bill Pullman.

+Synopsis

+Lance Dunkquist, a 38-year-old loser, uses his uncanny resemblance to movie star James Jansen to pursue his dreams in New York's avant-garde theater scene and Los Angeles.